awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 1. Choose **Create Volume**\.
 The volume is ready for use when the volume status is **Available**\.

 1. To use your new volume, attach it to an instance, format it, and mount it\.
-For more information, see [Attaching an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.
+For more information, see [Attach an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.

 **To create an empty EBS volume using the command line**